Build your ultimate summer routine with our free 14-day autoimmune challenge

 natural ways to manage hashimoto's flare ups

-It is also essential to maintain a healthy and anti-inflammatory diet.
-There is no one specific diet for people with Hashimoto’s disease, but a low-iodine diet may prove helpful.
-(Source, Source, Source) Aloe, licorice, and foods high in Omega 3 may also help heal inflammation and improve gut health.
-(Source) The paleo, gluten-free, and autoimmune protocol (AIP) diets may help reduce inflammation and identify foods that trigger the immune response.
-(Source
+Having Hashimoto’s makes it essential to maintain a healthy and anti-inflammatory diet.
+There is no one specific diet for people with Hashimoto’s disease, but adding in aloe, licorice, and foods high in omega-3 fatty acids may also help heal inflammation and improve gut health.
+The paleo, gluten free, and autoimmune protocol (AIP) diets may help reduce inflammation and identify foods that can trigger an immune response.
+(Source, Source, Source, Source, Source

-Managing Hashimoto’s with probiotics
+Managing Hashimoto’s With Probiotics

 clear supplements splayed on a counter